gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Once you've run it to the end, it'll ask you if you want to reboot.
 Just type in `y` and hit `Enter`.

+If you want to make your Pi significantly more protected, set up keys instead of passwords.
+Doing that is beyond the scope of this tutorial and is well covered on the interwebz in general.
+I'd [start here](https://pimylifeup.com/raspberry-pi-ssh-keys/) if you need help (or have ChatGPT walk you through it).

+Let's move on to installing the services we need.

 ## 2. **Install Services (Node-RED, InfluxDB, Grafana)**